frederic-perez/AmE-dictionary/data/idioms.md

 __raw deal__ _n_ :dart: An instance of unfair treatment: _got a raw deal from our insurance company._
 __raze (something) to the ground__ To completely demolish or destroy something until it is nothing but rubble on the ground. _We’ve decided to raze this rickety old building to the ground._
 __reach for the stars__ :two: Have high or ambitious aims.
-__reach out to (one)__ To make contact with one, especially in search of or to offer help, guidance, comfort, or support.
+__reach out to (one)__ :two: To make contact with one, especially in search of or to offer help, guidance, comfort, or support.
 __reach out__
 __read between the lines__
 __read it and weep__